kollbaumc/streaming-05-smart-smoker/README.md

 # streaming-05-smart-smoker

 This repo is to store our module 5 project in which we create a producer that sends messages to a queue about temperatures for a meat smoker.
 This will send the temperature of the smoker, temperature of food A, and temperature of food B to three separate queues to eventually be processed by three separate consumers.
+We will be getting our data from a csv file that simulates the different temperatures of the smoker and the foods.

 # streaming-06-smart-smoker